 Unable to Sign in to WordPress?

-If you are unable to access your WordPress dashboard, or unable to receive a password reset email, then you may need to take additional steps to gain access.
+If you cannot reach your WordPress dashboard or do not receive a password reset email, you might have to take extra measures to regain access.

-To reset, change, delete, or create a user in WordPress yourself, use the methods below to find the scenario that’s applicable and follow those instructions.
+To modify, remove, reset, or add a user in WordPress by yourself, identify the relevant situation from the options below and follow the corresponding instructions.

 Update WordPress Password